DOML-Lang/DOML/README.md

 ; This bytecode will be overriden if new bytecode is generated.
 MAKE_SPACE      4                                                  ; Reserves 4 spaces on the stack.
 MAKE_REG        4                                                  ; Reserves 4 spaces on the register.
-COMMENT         This is a comment                                  ; USER COMMENT COMMENT         Construct a new System.Color                       ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
+COMMENT         "This is a comment"                                ; USER COMMENT COMMENT         "Construct a new System.Color"                     ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
 REG_OBJ         0                                                  ; Registers top object to index 0 after popping it off the stack
 PUSH_INT        255                                                ; Pushes long integer 255 onto the stack